 No more homeless pets is our goal and our passion.

-All About Animals Rescue is a 501(c)(3) nonprofit, founded in 2005, dedicated to ending pet overpopulation.
-We are the largest high quality, high volume, low-cost to no-cost spay and neuter, non-profit animal wellness center in Michigan with clinics in Warren, Detroit and Auburn Hills.
-Our focus is on spay/neuter, pet adoption and pet wellness care in the pursuit of No More Homeless Pets!
+All About Animals Rescue is a 501(c)(3) nonprofit, founded in 2005, dedicated to ending pet homelessness, suffering and unnecessary euthanasia.
+We are the largest high quality, high volume, low-cost to no-cost spay/neuter, non-profit, animal welfare organization in Michigan with clinics in Warren, Flint, Detroit and Auburn Hills.
+Our focus is on spay/neuter, TNR community cat management, pet wellness care and keeping pets in loving homes – all in the pursuit of No More Homeless Pets!

-- Our mobile spay/neuter unit and transport vans allow us to bring low-cost to no-cost spay/neuter and wellness care to under-served communities within Michigan
+- Our transport vans allow us to bring low-cost to no-cost spay/neuter and wellness care to under-served communities in Southeast Michigan.

-- We run the Spay Michigan hotline helping families all over Michigan find the low cost providers nearest them.
+- We offer a Spay Michigan hotline to help families all over Michigan find the nearest low cost spay/neuter provider.

-We are a no kill rescue.
+- We are no kill.
 Maddie’s Fund website has excellent information on the No-Kill movement, what it really means and how to accomplish it.

-We are available for presentations/interviews about spay/neuter, adoption and animal care.
+- We are available for interviews about spay/neuter and animal welfare.

 Moses who came to us underweight, wondering outdoors, with a sign tied with twine around his neck that said “My name is Moses.
 I am a good boy.
 Please take care of me.”
 We were able to take Moses into foster care but it turned out he also needed surgery on both his knees.
 Thankfully we were able to help him get his much needed surgery so he can live a pain free life and has been adopted into a wonderful home.
 Here is an update from his new family: